kaiserschmarrn0/takao/README.md

 * `lld`, the LLVM project linker.
 * `make`.

-With all of that covered, just clone the source with `git` if you dont have it already with:
+With all of that covered, just clone the source with `git` if you don't have it already with:

 ```bash